 Public utility plant facilities may be exempted if it can be demonstrated to the satisfaction of the Floodplain Administrator that the facility is an element of a redundant system for which service will not be interrupted during a flood.
-At a minimum, it shall be demonstrated that redundant facilities are available (either owned by the same utility or available through an intergovernmental agreement or other contract) and connected, the alternative facilities are either located outside of the 100-year floodplain or are compliant with the provisions of this Chapter, and an operations plan is in effect that states how redundant systems will provide service to the affected area in the event of a flood.
-Evidence of ongoing redundancy shall be provided to the Floodplain Administrator on an asneeded basis upon request.
+At a minimum, it shall be demonstrated that redundant facilities are available (either owned by the same utility or available through an intergovernmental agreement or other contract) and connected, the alternative facilities are either located outside of the 100-year floodplain or are compliant with the provisions of Sections 10-3-19 through 10-3-26, inclusive, of this Chapter, and an operations plan is in effect that states how redundant systems will provide service to the affected area in the event of a flood.
+Evidence of ongoing redundancy shall be provided to the Floodplain Administrator on an as-needed basis upon request.